burton999dev/CalcNoteHelp/documents/en/settings.md

 Result alignment|Set the alignment for result. `Left` or `Right` Fix number of decimal places|Set whether to fix the decimal number of digit.
-Symbol to refer to a previous answer|Choose the symbol to refer to a previous answer. `$` or `#`
+Symbol to refer to a previous answer|Choose the symbol to refer to a previous answer. `$` or `#` Keyword to calculate subtotal|Default value is `Subtotal`.
+You can change this keyword as you like.
+Use currency converter|If disabled, CalcNote does not get currency rates from internet.
+You can save network traffic.

 ## Editor Settings
 |Setting|Description|